Kenneth-Rakentine/Nebulae-Granular_Looper_Pedal/README.md

 ### STM32CubeProgrammer (most reliable)

 ST's own tool.
-Talks to the bootloader directly — no WebUSB, no browser permissions.
+Talks to the bootloader directly, so no WebUSB, no browser permissions.

 1. Enter DFU, USB connected
 2. Top-right dropdown → **USB** → Refresh. `USB1` with 0483:DF11 should appear